PWNDAO/gm_events_cities/events/Web3Privacy Now Meetup/Read.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  -A half-day dedicated to foster solidarity and understanding among Open Source and human rights advocates.
+  -A half day dedicated to foster solidarity and understanding among Open Source and human rights advocates.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28